CLZ supports over 10,000 patrol man-days per year

 Investigation and Intelligence Unit

-In partnership with DNPW, CLZ supports the Investigations and Intelligence Unit (IIU) through GRI’s Wildlife Crime Prevention Project.
+In partnership with DNPW, and Wildlife Crime Prevention (WCP), CLZ supports the Investigations and Intelligence Unit (IIU).
 The unit will carry out regular and continuous monthly covert operations in the Lower Zambezi Area Management Unit (LZAMU), relying on the establishment of an effective informer network and officers being planted in the communities.
 Alongside the unit, we will develop a database co-managed by DNPW and CLZ that comprises all information gathered by patrol teams, investigators and undercover agents with regard to wildlife crime that feeds in to a national database.
 The unit will have advanced technology including listening and recording devices, buttonhole cameras, communications and tracking equipment.